 Factual considerations which have influenced the Tribunal’s decision on the reasonable and proportionate test have included:

-The case law on s 538 provides guidance as to how the Tribunal will interpret the reasonable and proportionate test in s 330A.
-It demonstrates how the outcome will likely turn on the facts and circumstances of the case, which also illustrates the types of arguments that can be made.
+The case law on the reasonable and proportionate test under s 330A continues to develop.
+VCAT decisions have demonstrated that the outcome will likely turn on the facts and circumstances of the case, which also illustrates the types of arguments that can be made.

 In addressing the Tribunal on whether eviction is reasonable and proportionate, it may be relevant to raise the Charter of Human Rights and Responsibilities Act 2006 (Vic) (the Charter).